Moving Least Squares without Quasi-Uniformity: A Stochastic Approach: Smoothness of the Approximation

 \section{Smoothness of the Approximation}

-In this section, we show that the MLS approximation $\mlsfunstoch(x)$ inherits smoothness from the weight function and the local sample configuration.
-The structural assumptions on the point cloud ensure that, with high probability, each local neighborhood contains sufficiently many well-distributed points.
-This guarantees that the local least-squares matrix $\mathscr{A}_n(x)$ is full-rank and smoothly invertible.
-Together with the weight function $\theta_h \in \mathcal{C}^k$, this implies that the shape functions $a_i^*(x)$ inherit the same smoothness.
-Consequently, the MLS approximation $\mlsfunstoch(x)$, expressed as a linear combination of the sampled values $f(x_i)$ with these smooth weights, belongs to $\mathcal{C}^{k}(\Omega)$ once the theorem is applied.
+In this section, we show that the MLS approximation $\mlsfunstoch(x)$ inherits smoothness locally from the weight function and from the regularity of the local design matrices.
+This is formally proven below, but first, we present the intuition behind the proof.

+The structural assumptions on the point cloud ensure that, with high probability, each local neighborhood contains a sufficiently dense set of points to uniquely determine the polynomial coefficients.
+This guarantees that, on a sufficiently small ball of radius comparable to $h_n$, the local Gram matrix $\mathscr{G}_n(x)$ is full-rank and varies $\mathcal{C}^k$-smoothly with respect to $x$ --- unlike its normalization $\mathscr{A}_n(x)=\frac{1}{N_{B(x,h_n)}}\mathscr{G}_n(x)$, whose sample count $N_{B(x,h_n)}$ jumps with $x$.
+Since the weight function $\theta_h$ belongs to $\mathcal{C}^k$ and $\mathscr{G}_n(x)$ is smoothly invertible there, the shape functions $a_i^*(x)$ are likewise of class $\mathcal{C}^k$ on this local ball.